Common wisdom is a 500 calorie deficit per day equates to 1 pound of weight loss per week. And generally speaking, this is true.

 His adherence will stay high because he isn’t constantly starving, so he actually gives himself a fighting chance to lose weight.
 Had he cut 500 calories at the first signs of a stall he likely wouldn’t have made it 2 weeks before falling off plan and gaining all the weight back.

 First off, get your starting calories right.
 You can very easily get caught in the same trap by making your initial calorie deficit too big.

 It doesn’t need to be gigantic to get you going.
 A 15% deficit from maintenance levels is a good start.
 Bigger deficits might result in faster weight loss to start, but that’s only if you’re able to stick to your plan.

 The more likely scenario is you start with too big a deficit and can’t withstand the constant hunger and cravings all day long and resort to old habits.

 Remember, a small deficit that lasts months is better than a big deficit that lasts weeks.
-So start high and come down in small 50-100 calorie increments only when your weight loss pace slows to below your minimum weekly target for two or more weeks.
+So start high, get consistent with your eating, and come down in small 50-100 calorie increments only when your weight loss pace slows to below your minimum weekly target for two or more weeks.